Precrastination: Working memory off-loading perspective

 An alternative explanation for precrastination is related to decreasing the load on one's working memory.
 When a task is done immediately, it can be mentally checked off and does not need to be stored in one's working memory anymore.
-In contrast, when waiting to do a task the task related information needs to be continuously remembered which can be taxing for one's working memory.
+In contrast, when waiting to do a task, the task-related information needs to be continuously remembered which can be taxing for one's working memory.
 Working memory is defined as the active manipulation and maintenance of short-term memory.
 In contrast to long-term memory, it has a limited capacity of about five to nine units and is readily accessible.
-In accordance to the limited capacity, Dr. Rosenbaum hypothesised that in order to off-load items stored within the working memory, people will try and complete certain tasks, even if this is at the expense of more physical effort.
+In accordance to the limited capacity, Dr. Rosenbaum hypothesized that in order to off-load items stored within the working memory, people will try and complete certain tasks, even if this is at the expense of more physical effort.
 Further evidence for this perspective is shown in an experiment done by Lisa Fournier and co-authors in 2018.
-A similar task to The Bucket Experiments was given to participants, however, half of the participants were given extra mental load to maintain while completing the task.
+A similar task to the bucket experiments was given to participants; however, half of the participants were given an extra mental load to maintain while completing the task.
 This extra mental load was in the form of remembering a list of numbers that they had to recall after the task was completed.
-Recalling the list of numbers specifically targeted increasing the mental load of the working memory of the participants.
+Recalling the list of numbers specifically targeted increases the mental load of the working memory of the participants.
 Dr. Fournier found that the participants with the extra mental load were ninety percent more likely to precrastinate during the task.
-It shows that people tend to structure their behaviour in ways that decrease personal cognitive effort, which supports the idea of a trade-off between physical effort and cognitive load.
+It shows that people tend to structure their behavior in ways that decrease personal cognitive effort, which supports the idea of a trade-off between physical effort and cognitive load.
 In order to reduce the cognitive load, people are willing to put in extra physical effort.
-This suboptimal behaviour is found within The Bucket Experiments.
-Individuals often chose to carry the closest bucket first, despite the fact that such action results in an increased physical effort requirement for competition of the task.
+This suboptimal behavior is found within the Bucket Experiments.
+Individuals often chose to carry the closest bucket first, despite the fact that such action results in an increased physical effort required for competition of the task.
 One critique to this theory is that lifting a bucket does not tax the working memory that much, so it is not clear if this is the only thing that is contributing to precrastination.